nonblocking/mashroom/packages/plugin-packages/mashroom-portal-sandbox-app/README.md

 ## Usage

  * If *node_modules/@mashroom* is configured as plugin path just add **@mashroom/mashroom-portal-sandbox-app** as *dependency*.
  * Add the _Mashroom Sandbox App_ app on an empty page
  * Select the app you want to run within the sandbox

 The app checks the following query parameters:

+ * *sbPreselectAppName*: The name of the app that should be preselected (without starting it)
  * *sbAppName*: The name of the app that should be started in the sandbox.
    If this parameter is given the app will be started automatically, otherwise all other query parameters are ignored.
  * *sbWidth*: The width the app should be started with.
 Default: 100%
  * *sbLang*: The language code that should be passed to the app.
  * *sbPermissions*: The base64 encoded _permissions_ object that should be passed to the app.
 E.g.:
  ```
 btoa(JSON.stringify({
     permissionA: true
 }))
 ```
  * *sbAppConfig*: The Base64 encoded _appConfig_ object that should be passed to the app.

 For an example how to use the sandbox in an end-2-end test see: https://github.com/nonblocking/mashroom-portal-quickstart/tree/master/plugin-packages/example-react-app/test-e2e/example.test.js